At Meredith College, you can earn your Post-Baccalaureate Licensure in the Arts with a concentration in one of the following areas:

-By focusing on a specific area of instruction, Meredith students gain the ability to understand and teach content in their chosen specialty, use technology effectively in the classroom, and assess each student's progress.
-Students are prepared to meet the needs of diverse student populations and are proficient in today's best practices for content delivery in the classroom.
+By focusing on a specific area of instruction, Meredith students gain the ability to understand and teach content in their chosen specialty, use technology effectively in the classroom, and assess each student’s progress.
+Students are prepared to meet the needs of diverse student populations.
+They are proficient in today’s best practices for content delivery in the classroom.

 As one of the strongest programs in the region, Meredith has a reputation for educating confident and capable teachers.
-That’s why so many schools seek out Meredith-trained teachers – and why our graduates make such a lasting impact in the classroom.
+That’s why so many schools seek out Meredith-trained teachers – and why our students make a lasting impact in the classroom.

-During the last semester of study, students complete a semester-long practicum or internship in the public schools.
+During the last semester of study, students complete a semester-long practicum or internship in a public school.
 Students also produce a professional reflections portfolio.
 Before applying for licensure, students must have earned the minimum score on required state licensure tests.

-Financial assistance is available for Meredith M.A. in Teaching students.
+Financial assistance is available for Meredith’s Post-Baccalaureate Licensure in the Arts students.
 Options include scholarships, grants, and loans.

-Larissa Bryant, ’13, earned her MAT at Meredith College.
-She was well prepared to become a teacher and to have a positive impact on her students’ future.
-Since graduating, she has received ongoing support from professors, which has only made her a stronger teacher.
+After graduating with her MAT, Larissa Bryant, ’13, was well prepared to become a teacher and to have a positive impact on her students’ future.